Private tuition aid bill on way Reynolds’ desk

 Long legislative debate

-“If a current public school isn’t working for a child, those parents need to have a choice,” Rep. John Wills, a Republican from Spirit Lake and floor manager of the bill in the House, said during debate.
+“If a current public school isn’t working for a child, those parents need to have a choice,” Rep. John Wills, R-Spirit Lake and floor manager of the bill in the House, said during debate.
 “That’s what this bill is going to allow.
 We don’t want to force them to stay in a public school that doesn’t work for them, that doesn’t fit them, just because of the ZIP code they live in.”

 Only Republicans voted to support of the bill, and nine Republicans joined Democrats in opposition.
 Applause broke out among House Republicans after the vote.

-“Public schools accept all kids; private schools pick and choose,” said Rep. Jennifer Konfrst, leader of the House Democrats from Windsor Heights.
+“Public schools accept all kids; private schools pick and choose,” Rep. Jennifer Konfrst, leader of the House Democrats from Windsor Heights, said.
 “This is not about school choice.
 This is about school administrator choice.”

 Democrats derided the program’s price tag, saying those funds could better be used to subsidize public college tuition, expand pre-K access or boost public school funding.